stratisMarkou/random-walks/_sources/book/topology/004-compactness.md

 Since $X$ is compact, it has a finite subcover from $\mathcal{W},$ and since $C \subseteq X,$ this also gives a finite subcover for $C,$ which is therefore compact.
 :::

+Second, a similar result holds for closedness: a compact subspace of a Hausdorff space is closed.

 :::{prf:lemma} Compact subspaces of Hausdorff spaces are closed
 :label: topology:lemma-compact-subspaces-of-hausdorff-spaces-are-closed